raphamorim/flash/README.md

 ## Install as your shell

-> ⚠️ Myst is still under development.
+> ⚠️ Flash is still under development.
 Use it with caution in production environments.

 Option 1: